adamvi/Markdown_Document/index.md

 | Pellentesque Nec     |   360.795   |   -0.001    |    True     |   379.277   |    0.088    |      False    |
 |----------------------+-------------+-------------+-------------+-------------+---------------+-------------|

-## A LaTeX Table
+## LaTeX Tables
-Tables can also be produced using the "array" environment.
-LaTeX math code can be interpreted using Math Jax, and array is a math mode analog to the tabular environment.
-Most of the functionality of the tabular is available in array.
-However, not everything is available.
+Tables can also be produced using the LaTeX "array" environment.
+When presented as math code, an array can be interpreted as a table when also using Math Jax.
+Although array is a math mode analog to the tabular environment, some of the functionality of tabular is available in array.
 For example, Table 3 would require the use of '\multicolumn' to do the job of HTML codes 'colspan'.
 Here is some [documentation about arrays](http://www.maths.tcd.ie/~dwilkins/LaTeXPrimer/Matrices.html).

 Like [display LaTeX math functions](http://www.rstudio.com/ide/docs/authoring/using_markdown_equations), the array is enclosed in double dollar sign, `$$`, enclosures in the markdown text.
 Here is an example of a simple LaTeX array used in markdown.